Why I don’t Recommend Facebook in 2024

 Think of the aspects of Facebook besides basic contact information you might be tempted to include.

-You could promote specials or sales.
-You could gather user reviews.
+You could promote specials, sales or educational content.
+You could gather and showcase user reviews.
 You could allow people to get in touch with you via Messenger.

-The problem is, these features are like guests in your restaurant.
-They all need to be fed.
+The problem is that these features are like guests in your restaurant.
+They all need to be fed constantly.
+And if more and more people are ditching Facebook, why bother?

 Whole Team Marketing